Coding-Cactus/Cactus-Bot/upcoming.md

 ## What's upcoming?

-1. Better leaderboard (pages)

-2. New items.
+1. New items.
-I just need people to suggest new items, i add them as soon i think of one/someone suggest a suitable one
+I just need people to suggest new items.I add them as soon as someone suggest a suitable one or I think of one.